multiduplikator/mikrotik_EAP/README.md

-# mikrotik_EAP-TLS
+# mikrotik EAP-TLS and EAP-PEAP (ROS6 classic or ROS7 with User Manager V5)

 We are going to do this in the following steps
+- Step 1: ROS6 and ROS7
   - Enable CRL
+- Step 2a: ROS6
   - Create CA and certificates
   - Setup wireless AP
+- Step 2b: ROS7
+  - Create CA and certificates
+  - Setup User Manager
+  - Setup wireless AP
+- Step 3: ROS6 and ROS7
+  - Setup wireless client with EAP-TLS
-- Setup wireless client
+  - Setup wireless client with EAP-PEAP

 We assume RouterOS is on 10.0.0.1 and APs are managed via CAPsMAN.
 And you are somewhat familiar with Mikrotik stuff.

+## Step 1: ROS6 and ROS7

 ### Enable CRL